No sign of new cabinet as Lebanese leaders meet, bank curbs continue

 A banking source said that generally all international transfers were still being blocked bar some exceptions such as foreign mortgage payments and tuition fees.
 A second banking source said restrictions had gotten tighter.

-Hariri has been holding closed-door meetings with other factions in the outgoing coalition cabinet over how the next government should be formed, but there have been no signs of movement toward an agreement.
+Hariri has been holding closed-door meetings with other factions in the outgoing coalition cabinet over how the next government should be formed, but there have been no signs of movement towards an agreement.

 Aoun has yet to formally start the process of consultations with lawmakers over nominating the new prime minister.
 The presidency said Aoun and Hariri discussed contacts aimed at solving “the current government situation”.